UDID Disability Percentage Calculator

-2024 Gazette-Aligned Assessment & Provisional UDID Card Synthesis · v2.0
+2024 Gazette-Aligned Assessment & Provisional UDID Card Synthesis · v1

-Engine: 2024 Gazette of India notification dated 12 March 2024, in supersession of the 4 January 2018 notification under the RPwD Act, 2016.
-The synthesised output is a provisional clinical assessment; statutory certification under Section 57 must be issued by the constituted Medical Board via swavlambancard.gov.in.
+How to use this tool: Follows the Gazette of India notification dated 12 March 2024, which supersedes the notification of 4 January 2018 under the RPwD Act, 2016.
+Enter the findings for each domain.
+The output is a provisional clinical assessment.
+Statutory certification under Section 57 must be issued by the constituted Medical Board through swavlambancard.gov.in.

 1. Applicant Identifiers